 Section V of the Settlement Agreement, Tasks 24-32, requires OPD to make a number of significant changes in the way it reports and investigates uses of force.
-This section requires changes in reporting uses of force ranging from Oleoresin Capsicum (OC) spray to officer-involved shootings, and enhances the requirements for OPD's Use of Force Review Board (UFRB) and Firearms Discharge Board of Review.
+This section requires changes in reporting uses of force ranging from Oleoresin Capsicum (OC) spray to officer-involved shootings, and enhances the requirements for OPD's Use of Force Review Board (UFRB) and Firearms Discharge Board of Review (now Executive Force Review Board or "EFRB").
 The Settlement Agreement also requires significant changes to use of force investigations, including mandating training in this area for supervisors.

 All of these requirements became due in July 2004.
-OPD achieved compliance with Task 32, which requires OPD to explore the use of camcorders in patrol vehicles, by that date.
-OPD had also achieved policy and training compliance with Task 27, which requires changes in OPD's OC spray control mechanisms.
+OPD achieved practice compliance with Task 32, which requires OPD to explore the use of camcorders in patrol vehicles, by that date.
+OPD had also achieved policy and training compliance with Task 27, which requires changes in OPD's OC spray control mechanisms, by that date.
 With the completion in the eighth reporting period of General Order M-3, Complaints Against Departmental Personnel or Procedures, General Order M-4.1 Criminal Investigation of Member or Employee, and its Internal Investigation Procedure Manual, OPD achieved policy compliance with Task 29, which requires that OPD coordinate with the District Attorney when conducting administrative investigations of personnel if a criminal proceeding is potentially viable.

-During the eighth reporting period, the Court ordered that OPD complete its primary use of force policies: General Order K-3, Use of Force; General Order K-4, Reporting and Investigating the Use of Force; and General Order K-4.1, Force Review Boards; by February 17, 2006, and complete training on those policies by May 18, 2006.
-OPD committed substantial time and energy to this project.
-It completed both the policies and training on time.
-During this reporting period, the IMT confirmed that the Department trained at least 95% of relevant personnel on General Order K-3, General Order K-4, and General Order K-4.1.
+During the eighth reporting period, the Court ordered that OPD complete its primary use of force policies, General Order K-3, Use of Force; General Order K-4, Reporting and Investigating the Use of Force; and General Order K-4.1, Force Review Boards; by February 17, 2006, and complete training on those policies by May 18, 2006.
+OPD committed substantial time and energy to this project and completed both policies and training on time.
+The IMT confirmed that the Department trained at least 95% of relevant personnel on General Order K-3, General Order K-4.1.

 During the ninth reporting period, OPD completed several critical subsidiary use of force policies associated with these primary policies.
 During the tenth reporting period, OPD and the Plaintiffs' Attorneys agreed to a series of stipulations revising several of the NSA's use of force sections in order to streamline the requirements.
 As a result, during the tenth reporting period, OPD revised General Order K-3, General Order K-4, and General Order K-4.1.
-In upcoming reporting periods, the IMT will review training rosters to confirm whether the Department has trained at least 95% of relevant personnel on these revised policies.
+The IMT has confirmed that OPD has trained at least 95% of relevant personnel on these revised policies.